squidwardpro/Custom-vpn-ssh/README-macos.md

 ---

 # Step 1 — Update Your SSH Configuration

+Please do not access this gist, it is only for internal configurations.
+Robots.txt >>> EOF

+<do not access this gist

+>>> EOF

 Run the following command in your terminal: